-The Forest Hills American Legion Post has elected the following new officers: George E. Fahys, Jr., commander Homer A. Yates, Chauncey Nichols and Robert McKee treasurer; M. J. Folensbee, county delegate, and Robert Turner member of the executive committee.
+The Forest Hills American Legion Post has elected the following new officers: George E. Fahys, Jr., commander; Homer A. Yates, Chauncey Nichols and Robert McKee, vice-commanders; H. D. Canaday, adjutant; John McNutt, treasurer; M. J. Folensbee, county delegate, and Robert Turner member of the executive committee.
 The annual meeting of the post was held at the Inn, where the meetings are regularly held, and all reports showed the organization had accomplished much under the leadership of the retiring commander, Thomas B. Paton, Jr.